- Reference Number: HEY290-2024

 The results of your GTT will be available the following week.
 A copy of this will go to the Antenatal Clinic to be filed in your hospital records.

-• If the result of your GTT is normal
+- If the result of your GTT is normal

-The copy of the result stays in your hospital records, however you will not be contacted.
+The copy of the result stays in your hospital records; however, you will not be contacted.
 Your community midwife may be able to access the results electronically if you request the result.
-If you have any concerns regarding the test results, please do not hesitate to contact the Antenatal Clinic.
+If you have any concerns regarding the test results, please do not hesitate to contact the Antenatal Clinic. - If the result of your GTT is abnormal

 You will be offered an appointment at the hospital to discuss the result with a Diabetes Specialist Midwife within 2 weeks of the test.
-Further appointments will be made for you to be seen at a Consultant clinic that specialises in gestational diabetes.
+Further appointments will be made for you to be seen at a consultant clinic that specialises in gestational diabetes.

-Useful contact numbers
+Useful contact information

 More information about diabetes and gestational diabetes can be found at: